Obsessive-Compulsive Disorder (OCD)

-The most common symptom of OCD is anxiety.
-Obsessions and compulsions are also key symptoms.
+Obsessions and compulsions are key symptoms of OCD.
 Obsessions are unwanted thoughts, ideas, and impulses.
 They won't go away.
 Compulsions are behaviors that you repeat to try to control the obsessions.
 The symptoms usually take up a lot of time, more than 1 hour a day.

 How is it diagnosed?

 Your doctor can check for OCD by asking about your symptoms and your past health.
-He or she may also do a physical exam.
+A physical exam may also be done.
 You may also get a mental health assessment.
-This is a check of your emotions and how well you can think, reason, and remember.
+This is a check of your emotions and how you think, reason, and remember.

 How is OCD treated?